Valéry Giroux: Philosophy

-Giroux's philosophy is antispeciesist, in that she argues against discriminating against sentient beings because they lack human species membership.
-She furthermore asserts that cognitive capacity, or lack thereof, has no moral relevance, stating "[y]ou can't use these characteristics to place more or less value on individuals; the proof is that we do not grant more fundamental rights to the most intelligent human beings."
+Giroux's philosophy is antispeciesist.
+She argues against discriminating against sentient beings because they are not members of the human species.
+She also argues that cognitive capacity has no moral relevance for basic moral status, stating: "[y]ou can't use these characteristics to place more or less value on individuals; the proof is that we do not grant more fundamental rights to the most intelligent human beings."